-- Continue to focus on safe, efficient and reliable operations.
+• Continue to focus on safe, efficient and reliable operations.
 We are an industry leader with a proven track record in safety with a Total Reportable Incident Rate ("TRIR") of 0.59 and 0.42 for the years ended December 31, 2022 and 2021, respectively, including our manufacturing division, compared to the industry average of 0.70, according to the International Association of Oil & Gas Producers ("IOGP").
 We prioritize safety in our equipment through mechanisms like AFEX fire control, which is installed on all of our field equipment and is designed to suppress fires immediately.
 We believe our excellent safety record is partly attributable to the standardization of our equipment, which makes it easier for mechanics and equipment operators to identify and diagnose problems with equipment before a safety hazard arises.
 Our fleets are also standardized to use CentipedeTM mono-line, which has fewer iron connections on site and allows for a safer and quicker rig up versus traditional flow iron assemblies.
 Our streamlined, innovative equipment enables safer operations and time savings, mitigation of inefficiencies from shutdowns and improvements relative to the amount of horsepower required to complete jobs.
-Additionally, our standardized equipment and in-house manufacturing capability allow us to rapidly assess operations as well as test new equipment while also reducing the complexity of our operations and lowering our training costs. - Focus on generating superior returns while maintaining a conservative balance sheet and financial policies.
+Additionally, our standardized equipment and in-house manufacturing capability allow us to rapidly assess operations as well as test new equipment while also reducing the complexity of our operations and lowering our training costs.

+•Focus on generating superior returns while maintaining a conservative balance sheet and financial policies.
 We maintain a conservative balance sheet, which allows us to react better to potential changes in industry and market conditions and opportunistically grow our business.
 We had \$924.3 million of net debt, defined as total gross debt of \$959.4 million less \$35.1 million of cash and equivalents, as of December 31, 2022.
 Our 2023 capital expenditure budget, excluding acquisitions, is expected to be in line with 2022.
 We have budgeted approximately \$50 million to complete construction of four electric-powered fleets.
 We intend to align fleet construction and other growth capital expenditures with visible customer demand, by strategically deploying new equipment in response to inbound customer requests and industry trends.
-Also included in our 2023 capital expenditure budget is approximately \$100 million to complete engine upgrades and other growth initiatives, as well as approximately \$50 million for various initiatives in our proppant production and manufacturing segments.
+Also included in our 2023 capital expenditure budget is approximately \$100 million to complete engine upgrades and other growth initiatives, as well as approximately \$100 million for various initiatives, in our proppant production and manufacturing segments.
 The remainder of our 2023 capital expenditure budget, excluding acquisitions, will be used to fund maintenance capital expenditures, estimated to be \$3.0 million to \$3.5 million per fleet per year.
 We continually evaluate our capital expenditures and the amount that we ultimately spend will depend on a number of factors, including customer demand for new fleets and expected industry activity levels.
 We believe we will be able to fund our 2023 capital program, excluding acquisitions, from cash flows from operations.
 We are disciplined about deploying growth capital, and target a simple payback of 2.0 years or fewer when making investments in new fleets.
-As a result of this approach, we believe that we operate one of the most profitable frac businesses and that our strategies and competitive advantages have contributed to our strong relative financial performance, as demonstrated by our history of positive Adjusted EBITDA generation despite market volatility.
-Our vertical integration of key supply chains enables consistent cost management, low capital intensity and high conversion of EBITDA to cash flow, which we believe will help us deliver shareholder returns across market cycles while maintaining a conservative balance sheet.
+As a result of this approach, we believe that we operate one of the most profitable frac businesses and that our strategies and competitive advantages have contributed to our strong relative financial performance, as demonstrated by our history of positive Adjusted EBITDA generation des